jreddeko/ServiceTemplate/README.md

 # ServiceTemplate

-ASP.NET Core 3.1 template for creating a basic service with connection to and api and OPENID authentication server.
+ASP.NET Core 3.1 template for creating a basic windows service w/logging, httpclient, and a background hosted service.

 ## Importing the template